Skip to main content

 See Games, New Zealand, and Culture for the underlying frameworks.

-Hypothesis: Centralized investment creates the Innovator's Dilemma.
-Denmark has invested heavily in centralized digital infrastructure (e-Boks, MitID).
-This is currently "world-class" legacy tech.
-It works so well that they have no incentive to switch to decentralized, open standards (DePIN/Blockchain).
+Centralized investment creates the Innovator's Dilemma.
+Denmark has invested heavily in centralized digital infrastructure (e-Boks, MitID) — "world-class" legacy tech that works so well there's no incentive to switch to decentralized, open standards.

 "Blockchain is the advancement of open source.
 As time has proven, open source wins."